Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 The first is that conservative commentator Ben Shapiro, who frequently turns up in the top 10 along with his site Daily Wire, was found earlier this year to have been participating in an arrangement that manipulated Facebook’s algorithms to boost viewership of his articles.
 This doesn’t make those views somehow invalid, but it does suggest that Shapiro and Daily Wire have a leg up in the metric under consideration.

 Another consideration is scale.
-Shapiro, Roose writes, has gotten 56 million interactions on his Facebook page in the last month, far more than, say, The Washington Post.
-But then there’s this:
+Shapiro, Roose writes, has gotten 56 million interactions on his Facebook page in the past month, far more than, say, The Washington Post.

+But then there’s the point raised by Kaitlyn Greenidge on Twitter, that Shapiro’s 56 million interactions are well short of the 90 million generated by a guy who dressed like Willy Wonka to dance to a popular Cardi B song.

 And then there’s the third point, the one with which we started: If Shapiro has a loyal, engaged audience that fervently tracks and shares his content, that doesn’t necessarily mean that the audience is a politically significant audience.
-They might not be of voting age, or in the United States or registered to vote.
+They might not be of voting age or in the United States or registered to vote.

 Again, scale is important.
 Fox News averaged 1.9 million viewers a day in the first quarter of this year, a figure that corresponds more closely to individual people than the 56 million interactions number, given that single people could be responsible for multiple interactions.